- 10 eggs

 Also known as scallions or green onions, spring onions are in fact very young onions, harvested…

-- 4 roasted red pepper from a jar, drained and finely chopped
+- 4 roasted red peppers from a jar, drained and finely chopped

 - 1 garlic clove, crushed